LamAnnieV/deploy_7/README.md

 **Results:**

-Success Build for all Stages
+Success Build for all Stages after resolving the issue listed in the Issues section:

 ![Image](Images/Jenkins.png)

-The application was launched from all four instances:
+The application was launched with the DNS:

 ![Images](Images/Launched_website.png)